-Tuition Fall Interim Spring Summer FT Fall and FT Spring \$19,440 No charge \$19,440 NA
+Tuition Fall Interim Spring Summer FT Fall and FT Spring \$19,965 No charge \$19,965 NA

 Students enrolled in the BUILD program are enrolled in 12 to 18 credits per semester.
 Enrollment in 12 to 18 credits is considered Full Time Enrollment.
-Course cost amounts are assigned to the Core BUILD course and BUILD Health and Wellness courses in the amount of \$2,560.
-Three support fees of \$1,360 are also assigned to students enrolled in the BUILD program.
+Course fees are assigned to the Core BUILD course and BUILD Health and Wellness courses totalling the amount of \$2,630.
+Three support fees of \$1,395 are also assigned to students enrolled in the BUILD program.